nicholashughes/iOS-startup-guide/README.md

 For this tutorial we used `Objective-C`, but the steps will be the same for `Swift`.

 1. Create a `.gitignore` and add in GitHub's [gitignore](https://github.com/github/gitignore) for [Objective-C](https://github.com/github/gitignore/blob/master/Objective-C.gitignore), [Swift](https://github.com/github/gitignore/blob/master/Swift.gitignore), and [Xcode](https://github.com/github/gitignore/blob/master/Global/Xcode.gitignore)
+    - I prefer to uncomment the 'Pods/' entry as I don't think it's necessary to check in that directory - my opinion
 2. Create a new `iOS` project
     - Create a `Single View App` called **iOS Startup Guide** and select **Objective-C** as the language
     - Set the Project Format to **Xcode 10.0-compatible**